pusher-community/real-time-laravel/getting-started/integrate-pusher.md

 # Integrate Pusher

 In this section we're going to show how to firstly store our Pusher credentials in the PHP application.
 Then we're going to integrate the Pusher PHP library, followed by the Pusher JavaScript library.
-As we go through we'll also take a look at how you can debug your integration which can come in handy if things go wrong.
-But things never go wrong, right?!
+As we go through we'll also take a look at how you can debug your integration which might come in handy if things go wrong - things never go wrong, right?!

 ## Add the Pusher credentials to `.env`